Updated on: 11/6/2019

 Dog Bite Law in Washington

-Under Washington common law, a person who keeps or harbors a dog, and who knows or should reasonably know the dog has vicious or dangerous propensities likely to cause the injuries complained of, is strictly liable for the injuries caused by the dog, regardless of negligence committed by either the keeper of the dog or the injured person.
+Under Washington common law, a person who keeps or harbors a dog, and who knows or should reasonably know the dog has vicious or dangerous propensities likely to cause the injuries complained of, is strictly liable for the injuries caused by a dog, regardless of negligence committed by either the keeper of the dog or the injured person.

 Any injury caused by such an animal subjects the owner to strict liability without the need to prove that the dog owner was negligent.
 The term “negligent” requires that you prove the dog inflicted injury due to the owner’s failure to exercise reasonable and ordinary care.